 Native American Studies Program Our Native American Studies program gives you the education, research and experience to prepare for living and working in a multicultural world.
 The curriculum is grounded in a Native Studies foundation but draws from anthropology, art history, English, health sciences, history, Lakota language, and psychology.
 The program provides an intellectual environment where teaching and research are based on the priorities and knowledge of South Dakota's Native communities.

-Women and Gender Studies program is an 18-hour interdisciplinary minor.
+Women, Gender and Sexuality Studies is an 18-hour interdisciplinary minor.
 It focuses on issues specific to women, and acquaints students with the subject of gender, hereby defined widely as the performance of masculinity and femininity in a variety of roles and settings, such as family life, work environments, and intellectual and artistic aspirations.
 This minor is by no means reserved for female students.
 Male students are encouraged to explore this program of study.